Developing Motor Skills in Preschool: A Guide to Gross and Fine Motor Skills

 • Promote language, cognitive, and sensory development: When children are physically active, moving as they explore and play, they also work on developing cognitive, language, and sensory skills.
 For example, when an infant crawls to pick up a rattle, mouths it and then shakes it, they are using cognitive and sensory skills to develop a plan, explore cause and effect, and gather more information from their senses about the rattle.

-Motor skills fall into two categories: fine and gross motor skills.
-What is the difference between fine and gross motor skills?
+Motor skills fall into two distinct categories: fine motor skills and gross motor skills.
+While fine motor skills involve small muscle movements and precision, gross motor skills require large muscle groups for bigger, full-body actions.

-Fine motor skills are minor actions that use small muscle groups, require high precision, and involve eye and hand coordination.
+Fine motor skills are minor actions that use small muscle groups in the hands, fingers, and wrists.
+They require high precision and involve careful hand-eye coordination.

 • Writing